helloaadityav/WaterMon-1/Contaminant Detection/readme.md

 indicators such as colour change over long periods [24-48 hours].
 The results vary based on environmental factors such as temperature.

-Portable Water Test Kits although functional, economical are cumbersome to use.
+Portable Water Test Kits although functional and economical are cumbersome to use.
 Also there is no standard co-relation of the data from various tests to generate actionable insights.
 E.g.
 Water Quality tests for a specific region.